Public Safety and Accessibility are Our Priorities

 A development permit is not required and no further authorization is needed for the operation of a patio on private property if the following criteria are met:

-A development permit is not required and no further authorization is needed for the operation of an outdoor retail space on private property if the following criteria are met:
+A development permit is not required and no further development (zoning) authorization is needed for the operation of an outdoor retail space on private property if the following criteria are met:

-Generally, a single structure located on private property not exceeding 10 sqm (107 sq ft) does not require a development permit or building permit, provided it:
+Generally, a single structure located on private property not exceeding 10 square metres (107 square feet) does not require a development permit or building permit, provided it:

 If a proposed patio or outdoor retail space does not comply with these criteria, all required permits must be obtained before installing any structure or operating the space.